Tutorial

 How to use Phoenix forms for embedded schema and JSONB

-In this tutorial, I want to show you how you can setup form that stores the data in partly the columns in a database but also some of the fields in JSONB with an embedded schema.
+In this tutorial, I want to show you how you can setup a form that stores data partly in the columns of a database but also some of the fields in JSONB with an embedded schema.

 The reason you might want to do this instead of saving all entries in separate columns is that you can add more fields without changing the database.